violetalisbeth/violetalisbeth/README.md

 ### **✨ About Me:**

-🎨 Lover of aesthetic designs and cozy vibes.
+🎨 Lover of aesthetic designs and cozy games.
-🌟 Exploring the intersection of creativity and technology.
 ✨ Stardew Valley fan.
-🌟 LoL Player🎮
+🌟 LoL Player🎮.

 ---